phopper-pivotal/pcf_an_animiated_short/labs/lab2/README.md

 and you'll get a list of services, their available plans, and descriptions.
 On Pivotal Cloudfoundry, the "free" tier of plans is normally the first one listed.

-The second way is specific to Pivotal Cloudfoundry's Apps Manager UI.
-If you haven't already, login to it by visiting Apps Mgr
+The second way is specific to Pivotal Cloud Foundry's Apps Manager UI.
+If you haven't already, login to it by visiting [Apps Mgr](apps.)

-Click on the "Marketplace" link:
+Click on the "Marketplace" link in the left navbar:

 ![Alt](lab1.png)

-and you'll see the same (or a similar if on PWS) service/plan/description listing in the browser:
+and you'll see the same (or a similar if on Pivotal Web Services) service/plan/description listing in the browser:

 ![Alt](lab2.png)

 ## Creating and Binding to a Service Instance

 Let's begin by creating a MySQL service instance.
-From the Apps Manager UI service marketplace, select _MySQL for Pivotal Cloudfoundry_, select the free plan, and provide an instance name.
+From the Apps Manager UI service marketplace, select _MySQL for Pivotal Cloud Foundry v2_, select the db-small plan, and provide an instance name.

+In the drop-down list next to _Add To Space_ select the space where you deployed the application.

-In the drop-down list next to _Bind to App_ select your workshop application.
+In the drop-down list next to _Bind To App_ select your workshop application.

+Select _Create_ to create the service instance

 ![Alt](lab3.png)